Stephen Smith

 Biography

-Stephen is an Irish archaeologist and researcher of the Roman period, with a specific focus on inter-cultural communication and geo-political identity development.
+I am an Irish archaeologist and researcher of the Roman period, with a specific focus on inter-cultural communication and geo-political identity development.

-My past research for his MA at La Sapienza, Universita di Roma focused on a similar theme of plural identity and identity development in southern Italy during the mid-to-late Republic.
+My past research for my MA at La Sapienza, Universita di Roma focused on a similar theme of plural identity and geopolitical identity development in southern Italy during the mid-to-late Republic.
 While my BA research at Trinity College Dublin centred around the culutral interconnectivity and symbiosis of Roman administration and indigenious peoples in north-eastern Iberia during the Late Republic and Early Empire.

 I have also worked on a large number of Archaeological excavations across Ireland, the UK, Greece and Italy, including Neolithic, Bronze Age, Roman, Greek, Early Medieval, Norse and Late Medieval sites, excavating bath-houses, nymphaeums, burial grounds, plague sites, crypts, subterraneans, forts, and settlements of various shapes, sizes and origins.